signalogic/SigSRF_SDK/mediaTest_readme.md

 From this point, the media encoder specified for the session can be used normally, and outgoing packets can be formatted for transmission either with the DSFormatPacket() API or a user-defined method.

-A log file example showing incoming SID packets and buffer output DTX expansion is shown below in "Packet Stats Logging".
+A log file example showing incoming SID packets and buffer output DTX expansion is included in "Packet Stats Logging", below.

 If DTX handling is enabled with the SigSRF background process, then the user program does not need to call APIs or make any other intervention.